Skip to Content

 The workshop is fully funded, and QNIS is working with Suicide Prevention Scotland, Scotland’s national suicide prevention delivery collective, to bring you this event.

-Click here to find out more about about Suicide Prevention Scotland
+Click here to find out more about Suicide Prevention Scotland

 You might also like…